-Chris Rankin was one of the first Harry Potter stars to speak up in support of the transgender community following Rowling’s June 2020 essay.
+Chris Rankin was one of the first of the film franchise’s stars to speak up in support of the transgender community.

-The actor, who played Percy Weasley, one of Ron and Ginny’s older brothers, said: “My beautiful, brave, strong, trans friends and house of #ChrisNess [referring to a queer youth network he founded] family.
+The actor, who turns 40 next month and who played Ron’s older brother Percy, said: “My beautiful, brave, strong, trans friends and house of #ChrisNess [referring to a queer youth network he founded] family.
 We love you.
-I can’t say it enough”.
+I can’t say it enough.

 Katie Leung – Cho Chang

-Katie Leung, who played Ravenclaw student and Harry’s short-lived love interest Cho Chang in the series, appeared to make her feelings on the JK Rowling controversy clear in June 2020 when she publicly tweeted links to various trans-supportive resources.
+Katie Leung, who played Ravenclaw student and Harry’s short-lived love interest Cho Chang, appeared to make her feelings clear in June 2020 when she tweeted links to various trans-supportive resources.

 “So, you want my thoughts on Cho Chang?
-Okay here goes…,” Leung tweeted, before promptly generating a Twitter thread featuring various petitions, fundraisers, and other websites in support of trans people.
+OK, here goes,” Leung, now 36, wrote, before promptly generating a Twitter thread featuring various petitions, fundraisers and other websites in support of trans people.

 Eddie Redmayne – Newt Scamander

-Eddie Redmayne said he needed to make it “absolutely clear” where he stood after Rowling’s June 2020 comments.
+Eddie Redmayne said he needed to make it “absolutely clear” where he stood following Rowling’s outburst.

-The actor, who played Newt Scamander in the Harry Potter spin-off film series Fantastic Beasts, told Variety: “Respect for transgender people remains a cultural imperative, and over the years I have been trying to constantly educate myself.
+Already a highly successful actor before playing Newt Scamander in the spin-off film series Fantastic Beasts, and therefore not needing to be grateful to Rowling for anything, he told Variety: “Respect for transgender people remains a cultural imperative, and, over the years, I have been trying to constantly educate myself.
 This is an ongoing process.

 “I disagree with Jo’s comments.
 Trans women are women, trans men are men and non-binary identities are valid.
 I would never want to speak on behalf of the community but I do know that my dear transgender friends and colleagues are tired of this constant questioning of their identities, which all too often results in violence and abuse.

-Redmayne, who has been criticised himself in the past for playing trans artist Lili Elbe in The Danish Girl despite being a cisgender man, has also condemned abuse directed towards Rowling because of her views.
+Redmayne, who has been criticised himself in the past for playing transgender artist Lili Elbe in The Danish Girl, despite being a cisgender man, also condemned abuse directed towards Rowling for her views.

-In a September 2020 with the Daily Mail, he said the online abuse towards the author was “absolutely disgusting”, while also making clear such abuse towards trans people was “equally disgusting”.
+In an interview with the Daily Mail just months after Rowling published her “TERF Wars”, he said the online abuse she faced was “absolutely disgusting”, while also making clear such abuse towards trans people was “equally disgusting”.

 Helena Bonham Carter – Bellatrix Lestrange

-Helena Bonham Carter hasn’t explicitly expressed a view on the trans community, but the actor has publicly condemned those who have criticised Rowling.
+Helena Bonham Carter hasn’t explicitly expressed a view on the trans community, but has condemned those who have criticised Rowling.

-The star of The Crown and Russell T Davies’ Nolly remained publicly silent on the controversy until November 2022, when she told The Times she believed the reaction to Rowling’s comments was a “load of b*****ks” and “horrendous”.
+The star of The Crown and Russell T Davies’ Nolly remained silent until November 2022, when she told The Times she believed the reaction to Rowling’s comments was a “load of b*****ks [and] horrendous”.

-Seemingly referring to Rowling’s position as a domestic abuse and sexual assault survivor – something the author touched upon in her June 2020 essay – Bonham Carter added: “She’s allowed her opinion, particularly is she’s suffered abuse.”
+Seemingly referring to Rowling’s position as a domestic abuse and sexual assault survivor – something the author touched upon in her essay – Bonham Carter added: “She’s allowed her opinion, particularly if she’s suffered abuse.”

-Bonham Carter went on to say Rowling wasn’t expressing a view “aggressively, she’s just saying something out of her own experience” and that everybody “forms their opinions from that trauma”, which “you have to respect”.
+Rowling wasn’t expressing a view “aggressively,” the star continued, “she’s just saying something out of her own experience… [everybody] forms their opinions from that trauma, [which] “you have to respect”.

 Ralph Fiennes – Lord Voldemort

-Like Bonham Carter, Ralph Fiennes’ comments were more directly about Rowling rather than giving direct comment as to their view on trans equality.
+Like Bonham Carter, Ralph Fiennes’ comments were more directly about Rowling rather than about trans equality.

-In March 2021, Fiennes told The Telegraph he “can’t understand” the “level of hatred” directed towards the author.
+In 2021, the Oscar nominee told The Telegraph that he couldn’t “understand” [the] level of hatred” directed towards the author.

 MyPinkNews members are invited to comment on articles to discuss the content we publish, or debate issues more generally.
 Please familiarise yourself with our community guidelines to ensure that our community remains a safe and inclusive space for all.